 Muffins have the potential to be delicious treats that the whole family will love.
-You might bake muffins on the weekends as a type of special dessert, but some people serve muffins along with certain meals as well.
+You might bake muffins on the weekends as a type of special dessert, but some people serve them along with certain meals as well.

 Have you taken a tray of muffins out of the oven only to find that they’re flat?
 Were you expecting fluffy muffins with domed tops, but wound up getting fairly flat muffins instead?